 The primary products of the genome are large number of expressed proteins dubbed the proteome, which codifies molecular organization in cells and is a major domain of ongoing scientific inquiry.
-Our research centers on identifying and characterizing proteome interaction networks for the dopamine and nicotinic acetylcholine receptors in order to better understand the function and regulation of these receptor systems in various types of cells.
-Recent projects include:
+Our research centers on identifying and characterizing proteome interaction networks for the dopamine and nicotinic acetylcholine receptors in brain and immune cells.
+Ongoing projects include:

 Delineating the role of the nicotinic acetylcholine receptor in synaptic growth and nerve regeneration

-Cholinergic neurotransmission plays an important role in brain and spinal cord development shaping synaptic plasticity and guiding regeneration.
-Various nicotinic receptors (nAChRs) are expressed early in the human brain and spinal cord participating in signals that shape neural connectivity and synaptic wiring.
+Cholinergic neurotransmission plays an important role in brain and spinal cord development through the regulation of synaptic plasticity and regeneration.
+Various nicotinic receptors (nAChRs) are expressed early in the human nervous system and signal to shape neural connectivity and synaptic wiring.
 We are interested in the mechanism by which the α7 nACh regulates synaptogensis through its early expression in embryonic neurons of the cortex and hippocampus.
-This receptor appears genetically linked to various developmental brain disorders including schizophrenia.
-We have shown a role for α7-mediated calcium and G protein signaling in the regulation of cytoskeletal motility leading to neurite retraction at the growth cone.
-Outstanding questions remain on the role of the α7 receptor in shaping synaptogensis in the developing brain.
+This receptor function is important because studies suggest that genetic modification to the α7 nACh can contribute to important developmental brain disorders including schizophrenia and autism.
+Our work reveals that α7-mediated calcium and G protein signaling is in important in neural development through an ability to directly regulate cytoskeleton at the growth cone.
+Outstanding questions remain on the role of the α7 receptor in shaping synapse formation in specific regions of the developing brain.

-Calcium serves as dynamic regulator of biological signaling events within cells owing to its ability to differentially activate various secondary messenger and effector pathways.
-Spatial and temporal cytosolic calcium level fluctuations are known to encode information for signaling and cytoskeletal motility.
-However, it is unclear how calcium transients encode information for processes such as cytoskeletal remodeling during growth and migration.
-Using real-time calcium and cytoskeletal imaging we are examining interactions between these systems in the growth.
-In particular, we aim to explore how α7 nACh regulates cytoskeletal growth through calcium entry and store release in caclium microdomains where the receptor is expressed.
+Calcium serves as dynamic regulator of biological signaling events within cells owing to its ability to differentially activate various secondary messenger pathways.
+Spatial and temporal cytosolic calcium level fluctuations encode information that drives cytoskeletal motility.
+It is still unclear however how such information in conveyed by the nature of the calcium transient signal.
+Using real-time calcium and cytoskeletal imaging in growing neural cells we are examining interactions between cytosolic calcium and actin and tubulin growth.
+In particular, we explore how the calcium activating properties of the α7 nACh regulates cytoskeletal growth through calcium entry and store release in calcium microdomains.